Mohammer5/knowledgebase/Ancient Stuff/Videos/A case for a lost civilization.md

 [Source](https://youtu.be/6KUDu40BC5o?t=1297)

-Egypt is one of the best sources for these precision cutting tool marks as many examples can be found in many of the sites.
+Egypt is one of the best sources for these precision cutting tool marks as many examples can be found at many of the sites.
 This stone must have been cut with an enormous circular or swing saw.
 Modern machines of this size can vary in thickness but none of them are as thin as the one that's been used here.
 The rounded edge indicates that the tip of the saw must've been only a couple of